Seleccione para lea esta página en español

 This area has higher fine particle pollution and more serious respiratory problems than the rest of the state.

-- The levels of benzene and hydrogen cyanide that have been measured or estimated to be in the air are not expected to cause harmful health impacts in Commerce City - North Denver.
+The levels of benzene and hydrogen cyanide that have been measured in the air are not expected to cause harmful health impacts.

-- There are some things in your environment you can’t control, but you can take action to improve health outcomes for yourself, your family, and your community.
+There are some things in your environment you can’t control.
+However, you can take action to improve health outcomes for yourself, your family and your community.
 One of the most important things you can do is get involved in decision-making in your community.

 Commerce City-North Denver is home to more than 56,000 people, including about 5,000 children younger than 6 years.

-This area is home to many people of color -- 60% of people here identify as Latino/a/x and 10% as Black.
+This area is home to many people of color - 60% of people here identify as Latino/a/x and 10% as Black.
 Compared to Colorado as a whole, people in this area are twice as likely to have lower incomes.
-About half of all households own the home they live in, and more than 40% of residents are either multilingual or speak a language other than English.
-The workforce is made up of many essential workers, with the most common jobs being in construction, education, health, and retail.
+About half of all households in this area own the home they live in.
+In addition, more than 40% of the residents in this area are either multilingual or speak a language other than English.
+The most common jobs in this area are construction, education, health, and retail.

 Several major industries and highways in these neighborhoods contribute to the current pollution burden.
 Additionally, places like the Rocky Mountain Arsenal and former smelting plants are historic sources of pollution.
 These and other sites have participated in federal programs aimed at reducing exposure to pollution.

 We continue to attend community meetings to listen to people’s concerns about how their environment might impact their health.
 During listening sessions in 2020 and 2021, we learned about the top concerns and have gathered information about them here.

 We understand that questions remain.
 We are committed to listening to community voices through every possible channel and making meaningful changes based on community input.
 As an important step forward, we have started working with advisors from the area.
 This gives us the ability to hear directly from community leaders about environmental health priorities.